MicrosoftDocs/bot-docs/articles/debug-bots-locally-vscode.md

 ---
-title: Debug a bot locally with Visual Studio Code | Microsoft Docs
+title: Debug a bot locally | Microsoft Docs
 description: Learn how to use Visual Studio Code to debug a bot built using the Bot Builder SDK.
-keywords:
 author: DeniseMak
 manager: rstand
 ms.topic: article